William Webb (judge): Arbitration Court

 Webb was also a Judge of the Commonwealth Court of Conciliation and Arbitration from 1922 to 1927 and, from 1925 to 1945, was President of the Queensland Court of Arbitration.

 Supreme Court

 Webb was appointed as a puisne judge on 24 April 1925 to the Supreme Court of Queensland.
 He held this position until, on 17 May 1940, he became senior puisne judge of the same court.
-On 27 June 1940 he was promoted to Chief Justice of the Supreme Court, an office he held until 15 May 1946, when he left to take a seat on the High Court of Australia.
+On 27 June 1940 he was promoted to Chief Justice of Queensland, an office he held until 15 May 1946, when he left to take a seat on the High Court of Australia.

 In 1943, during his tenure on the court, Webb was appointed by the Government of Australia to investigate allegations of Japanese war crimes during World War II.
 Between 1943 and 1945, he produced three reports, known as the Webb reports, into crimes against Australian prisoners of war.
 He also visited London in 1944 to give advice on his reports to the United Nations War Crimes Commission.